gmaresca/angular-mastery-workshop/exercise-rxjs-reactive-programming/README.md

 by [@tomastrajan](https://twitter.com/tomastrajan)

-# Welcome to Exercise #4 - RxJs reactive programming
+# Welcome to exercise - RxJs reactive programming

 In this exercise were going to explore reactive programming with RxJs in Angular applications